 This exam focus covers Exam Focus within Gas Tests for GCSE Chemistry.
 Revise Gas Tests in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 11 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position